 But how is this phenomenon being absorbed and harnessed by the industry of specialty chocolate and by other specialty food verticals similar to it?

 To this end, I ran a search on Google Trends to quantify with raw data the popularity of different specialty food trends over the last year and, based on these observations, I would warmly suggest the fine/craft chocolate industry change course quickly.

 In the first graph, we see how any possible definition linked to fine or craft chocolate falls steadily flat in popularity compared, instead, to the growing trend of influencer marketing:

 I did the same research with specialty coffee and craft beer and something interesting emerged: the popularity of the craft beer industry is such that it stands above the trend of influencer marketing.
 This means that most probably this niche, in particular, is the one of the three (chocolate, coffee, and beer) that has better managed to structure the perks deriving from influencer marketing:

 In fact, by delving deeper into Google, different articles about craft beer linked to influencer marketing and names of personalities regarded as influencers in craft beer came out!
 (Try googling craft beer influencer to get a sense.)
 The same research did not, however, give similar results for fine/craft/specialty/bean-to-bar chocolate influencer or specialty coffee influencer.

 So if influencer marketing isn’t a part of your strategy as a specialty chocolate brand yet, maybe it should be from today.
-Although this phenomenon for the specialty chocolate industry has not yet taken off, there would be a few creative possibilities geared toward better engagement that I am considering to detail as a specific guideline in the next months.

 Did you know this data concerning influencer marketing?
 Do you think you may want to widen your possibilities by making a more conscious and strategic use of influencer marketing?